wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/testing.md

     }
     ```

-1. Since the response will be serialized in _message pack_ format, the data may look a little ugly in the REPL log, but you'll be able to see your actor using your new provider in the output.
+1. Since the response will be serialized in _message pack_ format, the data may look a little awkward in the terminal output, but you'll be able to see your actor using your new provider in the output.